gnaprs/scviz/docs/dev/contributing.md

 ---

-Thank you for helping make **scviz** a reliable, open, and community-driven platform for single-cell and spatial proteomics research.
+Thank you for helping make **scpviz** a reliable, open, and community-driven platform for single-cell and spatial proteomics research.